alinush/6.824-lecture-notes/l13-mapreduce.md

  - good for load/balancing (MR master can move slow map tasks to other machines)
    + don't get this benefit for reduce tasks

-Output of reduce is stored in GFS `=>` reduce otuput is written across the network.
+Output of reduce is stored in GFS `=>` reduce output is written across the network.
 `=>` total output of MapReduce system is 18GB/s, if that's your cross-section bandwidth.